Location

 All requests must be submitted prior to the start of the program.

 The Business Administration Diploma typically takes two years or four terms to complete.
-This may take longer if the student takes less than five courses per term.
+This will take longer if the student takes less than five courses per term.

 The Accounting Major focuses on the development of job-ready technical accounting skills, soft-skills, and other related business abilities needed for success in the accounting field.
 Graduates typically find employment as accounting technicians, bookkeepers, accounts payable/receivable clerks, financial analysts, internal or external auditors, or in a variety of other entry-level accounting positions.